England 2 7 Spain | 1 ties

 England excels in its pub culture, offering a social core for communities and a place to enjoy traditional fare like Sunday roast or fish and chips.
 A typical pub meal costs…

 England excels in its pub culture, offering a social core for communities and a place to enjoy traditional fare like Sunday roast or fish and chips.
 A typical pub meal costs around £15-20 ($19-25) with a pint of beer at £5-7 ($6-9).
-London especially boasts a remarkable international food scene, from authentic curry houses in Brick Lane (a main course for £12-18 / $15-23) to Borough Market with its diverse street food options (£8-15 / $10-19).
+London especially has a remarkable international food scene, from authentic curry houses in Brick Lane (a main course for £12-18 / $15-23) to Borough Market with its diverse street food options (£8-15 / $10-19).
 However, outside major cities, culinary innovation can be less common, and dining out can quickly become expensive, especially with drinks.

 Spain lives and breathes food as a social activity.
 The tapas culture is central, allowing for sampling many small dishes (each €3-5 / $3.20-5.40) and sharing.
 Paella, particularly in Valencia, and fresh seafood along the coasts are highlights, with a generous portion of paella costing €15-25 ($16-27).
 Spanish wine is affordable and high-quality, often just a few euros for a glass.
 Markets like La Boqueria in Barcelona or Mercado de San Miguel in Madrid offer a sensory experience with fresh produce, cured meats like Jamón Ibérico, and ready-to-eat snacks.
 Dinner often starts late, after 9 PM, fostering a prolonged dining experience.
 Spain offers a more consistently exciting and affordable culinary experience.
 Spain wins for its everyday dining quality and social food scene.